MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-Mailbox.md

 In Office 365, if you don't use this parameter, the default role assignment policy named Default Role Assignment Policy is automatically applied to the mailbox.
 In on-premises Exchange, no role assignment policy is automatically applied to the mailbox.

 Use the Get-RoleAssignmentPolicy cmdlet to see the available role assignment policies.
-For more information about assignment policies, see Understanding management role assignment policies.
+For more information about assignment policies, see Understanding management role assignment policies (https://technet.microsoft.com/library/dd638100.aspx).

 ```yaml
 Type: MailboxPolicyIdParameter